Garrett Grayson: New Orleans Saints

-The New Orleans Saints drafted Grayson in the third round, 75th overall, in the 2015 NFL Draft.
+The New Orleans Saints drafted Grayson in the third round, 75th overall, in the 2015 NFL draft.
 He did not appear in a game for the Saints during his rookie year.

 On September 7, 2016, Grayson was released by the Saints and was re-signed to the practice squad.
 He signed a reserve/future contract with the Saints on January 2, 2017.
-He was waived on September 2, 2017.
+Grayson was waived by New Orleans on September 2.

 Atlanta Falcons

 On October 17, 2017, Grayson was signed to the Atlanta Falcons' practice squad.
-He was released on November 8, 2017, but was re-signed six days later.
-He signed a reserve/future contract with the Falcons on January 15, 2018.

-On September 1, 2018, Grayson was waived by the Falcons.
+He was released on November 8, but was re-signed six days later.
+Grayson signed a reserve/future contract with the Falcons on January 15, 2018.
+On September 1, Grayson was waived by the Falcons.

+Salt Lake Stallions

+Grayson signed with the Salt Lake Stallions of the Alliance of American Football (AAF).

 Denver Broncos

-On October 25, 2018 Grayson was signed to the Denver Broncos' practice squad.
+On October 25, 2018, Grayson was signed to the Broncos' practice squad.
 On January 2, 2019, Grayson was re-signed to reserve/future contract.

-On May 2, 2019, the Broncos waived Grayson.
+On May 2, the Broncos waived Grayson.

-Retirement

-On August 8, 2019, it was reported that Grayson confirmed he was "stepping away" from football after declining an offer from the Atlanta Falcons.
+On August 8, 2019, it was reported that Grayson confirmed he was "stepping away" from football after declining an offer from the Falcons.